javos65/WDTZero/README.md

      - for stalled software, generates a reset if software loop does not clear WDT on time
      - Total soft-WDT intervals are 8,16,32 Seconds ,1,2,4,8.16 Minutes

+* V1.3.0 - added shutdown function for soft-watchdog : now possible to do an extra job before shutting down like saving your key data *thnks to Juraj

 Released into the public domain.